fatihcankurnaz/kovan_uav/README.md

  - In `worlds/new.world` file, change the corresponding lines so that it directs to your specific root directory.(e.g home/burak, home/tahsin etc.)

  *Open two terminals.
-In each of them go to `∼/catkin ws/src` and run `source devel/setup.bash`
+In each of them go to `∼/catkin ws` and run `source devel/setup.bash`
 This step is required to prepare the layer.*